What’s the big deal about grass fed beef?

 Speaking of nutrients, the benefits of grass fed beef are not just in the fat content.
 Grass fed beef is more nutritious in the vitamins it contains as well.
 Studies have shown that grass fed beef contains more Vitamin A, Vitamin E, and it’s richer in other vitamins and minerals like Vitamins B1 and B2 as well as calcium, magnesium, potassium, and iron to name a few.
 This means that grass fed beef has less unhealthy calories than grain fed beef and it provides more of the healthy fatty acids and nutrients that our bodies need.
 If you are interested in more reports on this subject, click here and here.

 If you didn’t know, Prosper Meats grass fed beef is also 100% organic.
 While we are discussing health benefits of grass fed beef, we’d be remiss if we didn’t speak to this as well as it is another factor that makes our beef healthier than most.
+We are proud to support the “I Give a Crop™” initiative to advance sustainable agriculture, and we are dedicated to transforming our business model to be more sustainable and better for the environment.
+One way to become more sustainable is to implement organic farming practices.
 Most people know that organic produce is free of harsh chemical pesticides.
 While there are arguments as to whether or not those pesticides actually make it to our digestive system in harmful quantities, there is no argument as to what pesticide-free soil is like when compared to conventional farming soil.

 When conventional pesticides are used in farming practices, these chemicals stop pests, but they also affect the microbiology of the soil.
 Pesticides kill fungi and bacteria in plant soil, and this microbiology provides a lot when it comes to the vitamins and minerals found in organic plants.
 Studies show that organic plants do contain more vitamins and minerals like Vitamin C, iron, magnesium, and phosphorus, as well as increased levels of antioxidants than plants raised via conventional farming techniques.
 Healthy soil produces grass with higher levels of vitamins and minerals and therefore the cattle that eat organic grass are healthier and provide healthier beef.
 It’s true that conventional produce contains vitamins and minerals with the aid of synthetic fertilizers, but the levels of these nutrients in organic produce is much higher.
 What is even more compelling to us is that cattle raised on organic grass contain even higher levels of heart-healthy Omega-3s.
 That’s right, organic grass fed beef will have even higher levels of Omega-3s than conventional grass fed beef.
 You can read more about the benefits of organic produce here and here.

-One other element that is important to us is organic soil also promotes healthy environmental practices as it filters water, including runoff water, and promotes strong root systems.
-This means that drinking water is less affected by organic farming practices and these practices keep the ground robust so we don’t have another Dust Bowl on our hands.
+As mentioned, farming organically is also a way to protect the environment.
+Healthy soil filters water, including runoff water, and promotes strong root systems.
+This means that drinking water is less affected by organic farming practices, and these practices keep the ground robust so we don’t have another Dust Bowl on our hands.
 If you didn’t know, this intense focus on soil quality is why it takes so long for farms to become “certified organic”.
 It takes years for the microbiology in the soil to recover from conventional pesticides, and no farm can be organic until the soil is healthy again.
 Healthy soil is the foundation of truly healthy, environmentally friendly organic produce.
 When you combine the increased health benefits with the fact that organic produce is better for the environment, it was an easy decision for Prosper Meats to “go organic.”